FractalFramework/phi/readme.txt

-@fractalFrameWork 2015-2017
+@fractalFrameWork 2015-2018
 Free License GNU/GPL
 ====================

-Thank you to download and use TELEX !
+Thank you to download and (try to) use FRACTALFRAMEWORK !
-Telex is a Twitter-Like open source
-It works under this fractalFrameWork environment

 ====================

-**AJAX MVC FRAMEWORK**
+AJAX MVC FRAMEWORK

 This is a platform to build web applications.
 The architecture is based on the the Ajax process.

+Tlex is an App of FF : it's a Twitter-Like abble to share Apps Lots of Apps are distribued.
+They are written to let other Apps use their processes.

 REQUIREMENTS
 ----------
-Server Apache PHP MYSQL and mailing ability
+Server Apache PHP>=5.4 MYSQL >5 and mailing abilities

 INSTALLATION
 -------------
 - copy files on your server
-- chmod -R 777 /var/www (to ALL)
+- chmod -R 777 /var/www/[your dir] (to ALL)
 - set the config : rename /cnfg/site.com.php to [your domaine].php and fill the variables.
-- if you have it, you can set /cnfg/twitter_oAuth.php (delete the "_" before)
 - rename htaccess.txt -> .htaccess
-- /app/install will create all needed mysql tables (!! temporaly change var private=6 -> private=0 to access while you are not again registered !!)
+- /install will create all needed mysql tables (!! temporaly change var private=6 -> private=0 to access it while you are not again registered !!)
-- /app/apisql will import some needed datas (lang, help, icons, desktop)
+- /apisql will import all needed datas (lang, help, icons, desktop)
+- /update will import most recents files from server.
-- create first account, it will have the column 'auth' of mysql table 'login' set to 6 (as superadmin).
+- create first account, it will have the column 'auth' of mysql table 'login' set to 7 (as superadmin).
 Others accounts will have auth=2.
+- set yoursite.com.php file in /cnfg

 STRUCTURE
 ----------